tperoda/lighthousereports/readme.md

-Launches chrome, kicks off lighthouse report, and stores in `lighthouse-reports`
+Launches chrome, kicks off lighthouse report, and stores in `lighthouse-reports`.
+URLs are parametrized and stored in constants.

 ### To Launch

-node report.js --url `url`
+-- --endpoint `endpointparam`

 ### To compare

-node report.js --from `filename` --to `filename`
+-- --from `filename` --to `filename`

 This command prints out the metricFilters to the command line